 Chatuchak District

-The Chatuchak district takes its name from the large park but it's probably better known for vast weekend market of the same name.
+The Chatuchak district takes its name from the large park but it's probably better known for the vast weekend market of the same name.
 There are many maps to the market, and free ones are available from the tourist office at the southwest edge of the market.
-Interestingly, a number of quite recent maps still don't show the extensive new section of the market, now open almost four years.
+Interestingly, a number of quite recent maps still don't show the extensive new section of the market, which has been open for many years.

 The market is famous (or infamous) for having just about everything you might need, and a lot of things you probably didn't even know you needed.
 The large new section, which almost doubles the space you have to cover, is more open and airy that the older market.
 It has a lot of household decor, and if you go even further you'll find a huge section dedicated to tropical fish of every shape, color and size.